yogeshhk/MidcurveNN/README.md

 - Need RnD to come up with a way to generate geometric-graph embedding that will convolute at nodes (having coordinates) around arcs (having geometry, say, a set of point coordinates), then pool them to form a meaningful representation.
 Real crux would be how to formulate pooling to aggregate all incident curves info plus node coordinates info into a single number!!

 ### Variable Lengths Issue
-  - It is a dimension-reduction problem.
-In 2D, input is the sketch profile (parametrically 2D), whereas the output is the midcurve (parametrically 1D).
-Input points are ordered (mostly forming closed loop, manifold).
-Output points may not be ordered, and can have branches (non-manifold)
+- This is a dimension-reduction problem wherein, in 2D, the input constitutes the sketch profile (parametrically 2D), while the output represents the midcurve (parametrically 1D).
+Input points are ordered, mostly forming a closed loop known as a manifold.
+Conversely, output points may lack a defined order and can exhibit branches, referred to as non-manifold structures.
-  - It is a variable input and variable output problem as number of points and lines are different in input and output.
+- It poses a variable input and variable output challenge, given that the number of points and lines differs in the input and output.
-  - It is a network 2 network problem (not Sequence to Sequence) with variable size inputs and outputs
+- This presents a network 2 network problem (not Sequence to Sequence) with variable-sized inputs and outputs.
-  - For Encoder Decoder like network, libraries like Tensorflow need fixed length inputs.
-If input has variable lengths then padding is done with some unused value.
-But the padding will be a big issue here as the padding value cannot be like 0,0 as it itself would be a valid point.
+- For Encoder-Decoder networks like those in Tensorflow, fixed-length inputs are necessary.
+Introducing variable lengths poses a significant hurdle as padding with a distinct unused value, such as 0,0, is not feasible, considering it could represent a valid point.
-  - The problem of using seq2seq is that both input polygons and output branched midcurves are not linearly connected, they may have loops, or branches.
-Need to think more. (more details in LIMITATIONS below)
+- The limitation with Seq2Seq models is notable; the input polygons and output branched midcurves are not linearly connected.
+They may exhibit loops or branches, necessitating further consideration for a more suitable solution.
+(More details on limitations below)
-  - Instead of going to point list as i/o let’s look at well worked format of images.
-Images are of constant size, say 64x64 pixels.
-Let’s colour profile in the bitmap (b&w only) similarly midcurve in output bitmap.
-With this as i/o LSTM encoder decoder seq2seq can be applied.
-Variety in training data can be populated by shifting/rotating/scaling both i/o.
-Only 2D sketch profile for now.
-Only linear segments.
-Only single simple polygon with no holes.
+- Instead of adopting a point list as input/output, let's consider the well-worked format of images.
+These images are standardized to a constant size, say 64x64 pixels.
+The sketch profile is represented as a color profile in a bitmap (black and white only), and similarly, the midcurve appears in the output bitmap.
+This image-based format allows for the application of LSTM encoder-decoder Seq2Seq models.
+To diversify training data, one can introduce variations by shifting, rotating, and scaling both input and output.
+The current focus is on 2D sketch profiles, limited to linear segments within a single, simple polygon without holes.
-  - How to vectorise?
-Each point as 2 floats/ints.
-So total input vector is polygon of m points is 2m floats/ints.
-Closed polygon with repeat the first point as last.
-Output is vector of 2n points.
-In case of closed figure, repeat the last point.
-Prepare training data using data files used in MIDAS.
-To make 100s, 1000s of input profiles, one can scale both input and output with different factors, and then randomly shuffle the entries.
-Find max num points of a profile, make that as fixed length for both input and output.
-Fill with 0,0???
-As origin 0,0 could be valid part of profile…any other filler?
-NULL?
-Run simple feed forward NN, later RNN, LSTM, Seq2seq
+- The vectorization process involves representing each point as 2 floats/ints.
+Consequently, the total input vector for a polygon with 'm' points is 2m floats/ints.
+For closed polygons, the first point is repeated as the last one.
+The output is a vector of 2n points, repeating the last point in the case of a closed figure.
+Preparing training data involves using data files from MIDAS.
+For scalability, input and output can be scaled with different factors, and entries can be randomly shuffled.
+Determining the maximum number of points in a profile establishes a fixed length for both input and output.
-  - See https://www.tensorflow.org/tutorials/seq2seq, https://www.youtube.com/watch?v=G5RY_SUJih4, A Neural Representation of Sketch Drawings, https://magenta.tensorflow.org/sketch_rnn  https://github.com/tensorflow/magenta/blob/master/magenta/models/sketch_rnn/README.md
+- Resources and further exploration for Seq2Seq models can be found at [Tensorflow Seq2Seq Tutorial]( https://www.tensorflow.org/tutorials/seq2seq), [Seq2Seq Video Tutorial](https://www.youtube.com/watch?v=G5RY_SUJih4), [A Neural Representation of Sketch Drawings](https://magenta.tensorflow.org/sketch_rnn), and [Sketch RNN GitHub Repository](https://github.com/tensorflow/magenta/blob/master/magenta/models/sketch_rnn/README.md ).
-  - Add plotting capability, show polygons their midcurves etc, easy to debug and test unseen figures.
+- Additionally, consider incorporating plotting capabilities to visualize polygons and their midcurves, facilitating easy debugging and testing of unseen figures.

 ### Dilution to Images
 - Images of geometric shapes address both, representation as well as variable-size issue.
 Big dilution is that, true geometric shapes are like Vector images, whereas images used here would be of Raster type.
 Approximation has crept in.